 Purcell's dramatic settings were influenced by both the Italian and French traditions of the time and also included elements of domestic folk music.
 Of these only "Dido and Aeneas" is a full opera (with the famous Dido's Lament), and other works are semi-operatic or largely consist of incidental music.
 Purcell died at the age of only 36 and was buried at Westminster Abbey.
 The previous year Purcell had composed music for the funeral of Queen Mary II, and that music was played again for his own funeral service.
 Despite dying at such a young age Henry Purcell's music has had an influence spanning centuries of English classical music, and his music has also found its way into popular culture through being adapted by other composers or used in films.
 Purcell's Rondeau was the theme used by Benjamin Britten in his concert work "A Young Person's Guide to the Orchestra".
-Purcell's music (specifically his "Fantasia Upon One Note") also inspired Pete Townsend for the opening of The Who's "Pinball Wizard", and it has been used or arranged on a number of well-known films:
+Purcell's music (specifically his "Fantasia Upon One Note") also inspired Pete Townsend for the opening of The Who's "Pinball Wizard", and the composer's music has been used or arranged on a number of well-known films:

 Here are some selected CDs covering a wide range of Purcell's music: